XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

 - `bool` `IsBeingGrabbed`
   Indicates if the object is currently being grabbed.
 - `bool` `IsGrabbable`
-  Specifies if the object is grabbable at the current time.
+  Gets or sets whether the object can be grabbed.
 - `int` `GrabPointCount`
   Returns the number of grab points available on the object.
 - `bool` `FirstGrabPointIsMain`